ODA Spending

 KOICA’s Mid-term Sectoral Strategy 2021-2025 focuses on three strategic objectives for gender:

 Gender is included as a cross-cutting sector for maximizing South Korea’s contributions to the SDGs, and gender mainstreaming is included within individual CPSs.
-However, if President Yoon Suk-yeol abolishes the MOGEF, as promised in his election campaign, funding for gender could decrease drastically.
+President Yoon Suk Yeol's promise in his election campaign to abolish the MOGEF has been stalled as 0f 2024, and funding for gender increased in the 2024 ODA budget.

 Key Bodies